exogen/graphbrainz/schema.md

   # The main credited artist(s).
   artistCredit: [ArtistCredit]

-  # The release event for this release.
+  # The release events for this release.
   releaseEvents: [ReleaseEvent]

   # The [release date](https://musicbrainz.org/doc/Release/Date)